cerb/cerb.github.io/_guides/integrations/ldap/ldap.md

 ---
 title: Authenticate worker logins with an LDAP corporate directory
 excerpt: A step-by-step guide for configuring Cerb's LDAP plugin
+summary: This page provides a comprehensive guide on how to authenticate worker logins in Cerb using an LDAP corporate directory.
+It covers the introduction to LDAP as a centralized authentication mechanism, the necessary requirements for setting up LDAP with Cerb, and detailed steps to create an LDAP service within Cerb.
+The guide also explains how to enable single sign-on (SSO) with LDAP, allowing workers to log in using their LDAP credentials.
+Additionally, it outlines the process for logging in with LDAP, including handling two-factor authentication and using multiple LDAP services for different corporate directories.
+References are provided for further reading on LDAP.
 permalink: /guides/integrations/ldap/
 layout: integration
 topic: Integrations